 The Haftarah opens with three verses describing a future time when these names will change to reflect redemption.
 At that time, the Israelites will be innumerable - contrasting with their countable population in the Parashah.
 The Haftarah’s central section (v.
 4-15) is a searing condemnation of Israel’s idolatrous, harlotrous ways, and the divine punishments they deserve.
 The Haftarah concludes with God taking Israel to the wilderness.
 There, they permanently “remarry”, with Israel showing it truly knows God by its devotion to righteousness, justice, kindness, mercy, and faith.
 The setting evokes Israel’s loyalty to God in the wilderness after the Exodus (v.
 17) described in the Parashah, as well as their “marriage” at Mt.
 Sinai in the wilderness, commemorated on the forthcoming festival of Shavuot.

-Verses 1-3: In the future, God will again love the Northern and Southern Kingdoms after they return from exile, unified under a (Davidic) king.
+Verses 1-3: In the future, God will again love the Northern and Southern Kingdoms after they return from exile and become a greatly populous nation unified under a (Davidic) king.

 The children of Judah and the children of Israel shall be gathered together, appoint themselves one head, and ascend out of the land[s of their exile]- for great shall be the day of Yizrael [i.e., God’s planting them in the Land]!